syncthing/docs/events/pendingfolderschanged.rst

 .. versionadded:: 1.14.0

-Emitted when pending folders were added / updated (offered by some device, but not shared to them) or removed (folder ignored or added or no longer offered from the remote device).
+Emitted when pending folders were added / updated (offered by some device, but not shared to them) or removed (folder ignored, dismissed or added or no longer offered from the remote device).

 .. code-block:: json